TheRealNin/ns2-rebirth/mvm.md

 Nin's MvM is powered by the Rebirth project, which includes many mods beyond what you see in the MvM-only part of the mod.
 Below are only the changes that affect the Marine vs Marine gameplay.

+## Update for Nov 7

+* Grenade launcher change reverted to vanilla NS2.
+You can can skid grenade launcher shots along the ground and they will explode on impact.
+Note that the minimum arming from vanilla NS2 time is still enabled.

 ## Update for Nov 6

 * New mod: Machine Gun Rebalance